 Eating a heart-healthy diet means that you need to incorporate whole grains, like rice and breads.
 One study showed that whole grains and your heart health are directly correlated.
 The benefits of whole grains are numerous!

 Whole Grains vs. Refined Grains

 Whole grains are as they say they are–whole grains.
 The bran, germ, and endosperm part of the grain are still attached.
-These are filled with vitamins, minerals, and protein.
+These contain lots of vitamins, minerals, and protein.

-Refined grains are grains like white rice that have one or more of the basic parts of the grain removed.
-With these parts removed, the number of nutrients is significantly reduced.
+Refined grains are grains like white rice that contain only part of the whole grain.
+With these parts removed, there are significantly less nutrients.

 Adults who averaged in the age of 39 years old, did not have any type of cardiovascular disease and were overweight or obese participated in the study.

 For eight weeks, the researchers gave the participants specific snacks, drinks, and meals.
 Their meals contained about 100 grams whole-grain rice and wheat each day.

 A few months later, the researchers gave the volunteers the exact same meal plan for eight weeks, except they substituted whole grains for refined rice and wheat.